Community Engaged Supplemental Instruction

 The Center For Community Engaged Learning, in collaboration with the Supplemental Instruction Program at WSU, provides supplemental instructors for community engaged learning faculty.

 - To deepen the learning experience of students in CEL courses;

 - To encourage faculty to utilize the pedagogy despite their heavy teaching load; and

-- To assess the impact of CEL supplemental instructors on student learning and attitudes about civic engagement.
+- To assess the impact of CEL supplemental instructors on student learning and attitudes about community engagement.

-It may seem overwhelming to build and maintain partnerships with community organizations while simultaneously teaching course curriculum and making connections between classroom material and students’ service projects.
+It may seem overwhelming to build and maintain partnerships with community organizations while simultaneously teaching course curriculum and making connections between classroom material and students’ community engagement work.
 In these situations, a CEL Supplemental Instructor (CEL SI) can help.
 CEL SIs are students (normally an upper level student that has taken the course before) who assist the person teaching the CEL course.